 "I had now reloaded the 'Dutchman,' and having given orders that every one should keep out of the way, and be ready, I went close up to the grass with Shooli, and quickly discovered her.
 She was sitting up like a dog, but was looking in the opposite direction, as though expecting an enemy in that quarter.
-I was within twelve yards of her, and I immediately put a bullet in the back of her neck, which dropped her head.
-In an instant the dogs were clinging to her ears, throat, head, etc. The brute, who was still alive, grappled bravely with her assailants.
-Baker wished to let the dogs finish the beast, and they did so; though they got badly wounded in the scuffle."
+I was within twelve yards of her, and I immediately put a bullet in the back of her neck, which dropped her head."

 She measured nine feet and six inches from the nose to the extremity of the tail.
-Inside her were the remains of an antelope calf divided into lumps of about two pounds each, which the natives distributed among themselves as precious morsels.
+Inside her were the remains of an antelope calf, divided into lumps of about two pounds each, which the natives distributed among themselves as precious morsels.

-The women, who had come to look on Baker as their protector, and were happy and contented under his rule, heard of his encounter with the lioness, and held a meeting in which it was resolved that he should not endanger his life again in this way.
+The women, who had come to look on Baker as their protector, and were happy and contented under his rule, heard of his encounter with the lioness, and held a meeting, in which it was resolved that he should not endanger his life again in this way.
 Mr. Baker jocosely remarks that this was not "petticoat government, as they had not a rag on their bodies, but it was an assertion that they meant to protect the man who had protected them."
-He stayed here seven months, and says that perfect order prevailed-there were no pickpockets, because nobody had a pocket to pick, for all were naked-there were no vagrants, beggars or anything to require a police-there were no cases of divorce, or crim. con., or in chanceryno high church or low church-no Dissenters, or Catholics, or Independents-no Jews or Gentiles-no conflicting interests-no dogmas of any kind.
+He stayed here seven months, and says that perfect order prevailed-"there were no pickpockets, because nobody had a pocket to pick, for all were naked-there were no vagrants, beggars or anything to require a police-there were no cases of divorce, or crim. con., or in chancery-no high church or low church-no Dissenters, or Catholics, or Independents-no Jews or Gentiles-no conflicting interests-no dogmas of any kind."

 To his great disappointment, he had obtained no direct news from Livingstone.
-But one day some envoys arrived from the great King Mtesa, of Uganda, of whom Stanley speaks in such enthusiastic terms in his next and last exploring expedition into and through Africa two years later.
+But one day some envoys arrived from the great King Mtesa, of Uganda, of whom Stanley speaks in such enthusiastic terms in his next and last exploring expedition two years later.
 Baker had written to him to send out his people in every direction in search of Livingstone.
 These envoys reported that the king had dispatched messengers to Ujiji, who learned that the explorer had been there, but had crossed the lake to the west, since which nothing had been heard of him.
 Baker immediately wrote a letter to Livingstone, and gave it to these envoys, of which the following is a copy: